Vegan Ice Cream in Fort Collins: Where to Find Dairy-Free Scoops

 The Bottom Line

 Fort Collins takes care of its vegan ice cream lovers.
-Between Heaven Creamery's massive plant-based menu, Glacier's thoughtful dairy-free program, and Gelato & aMore's authentic sorbets, you can eat dairy-free in this city and never feel like you're settling.
+Between Glacier's thoughtful dairy-free program, Edison's acclaimed craft dairy-free flavors, and Gelato & aMore's authentic sorbets, you can eat dairy-free in this city and never feel like you're settling.

 For the full ranking of every ice cream shop in town — vegan options and beyond — check out our Best Ice Cream in Fort Collins guide.
 And if gluten is also on your radar, read our gluten-free ice cream guide for the complete dietary picture.